 One of the greatest Italian poets, Ludovico Ariosto was of Ferrarese origin and to him is dedicated a large square near Palazzo dei Diamanti with a tall column in the center and on top of it the statue of the poet.

 In 1796, however the statue was that of Pope Alexander VII who used a pre-existing column the Este had erected.
 Alexander VII, knowing the ups and downs of history, wanted the column to bear a more subtle indication of him and so he had it embellished with oak branches and leaves, one of the symbols in his coat of arms.
-In this case he was right: his statue was pulled down and destroyed, but Ludovico Ariosto sees Ferrara from the top of Alexander VII's column.
+In this case he was right: his statue was pulled down and destroyed, but Ludovico Ariosto sees Ferrara from the top of a column with the Pope's heraldic symbol.

 In the largest cities and towns of the Papal State the gates very often show the coat of arms of a pope.
 In Ravenna only this memory of Pope Innocent X has survived (one can still read Porta Pamphilia).
-The dove has lost the signs of power, but still flies!
+The dove, the heraldic symbol of the Pope has lost the signs of power, but still flies!

 The Rocca of Imola